Tamoxifen breeds resistance in breast cancer

 The presence of lower-than-normal amounts of the protein TGFBR2 was associated with breast cancer resistance to treatment with the antiestrogen tamoxifen, according to a study published in Cancer Research.

 “Our studies established the role of the cell signaling protein TGFBR2 in hormone therapy resistance in breast cancer,” said Susann Busch, PhD., a postdoctoral fellow at the Sahlgrenska Cancer Center in Gothenburg University, Sweden.
 “Our data indicate that TGFBR2, which detects TGF-beta and thereby activates subsequent cellular responses, could be used as a marker in the clinics to identify patient subgroups that may not benefit from hormone therapy alone and may require additional therapies.”
+(Exhibit A)

 Estrogen is an important hormone that under certain biochemical conditions, induce breast cells to grow and divide.
 As this above-mentioned study showed, the TGF-beta cell signaling pathway exerts growth-inhibitory effects.
 Previous studies have shown that both estrogen and TGF-beta signaling pathways can directly and indirectly interact with each other.
 Abnormal regulation of one signaling pathway can potentially interfere with activation of the other.
 This is why conventional medicine’s symptomatic approach to diseases is so fraught with limitations and boomerang effects.

 This “resistance” biochemical epiphenomenon is nothing new with regard to bacterial, viral and cancerous growths.
 Just about all cancers breed some form of resistance to aggressive symptomatic conventional anti-cancer weaponry, including, but not limited to surgery, chemo and radiation.
-This “war” approach needs to be replaced by a more “holistic” peaceful approach that is taught at the ACR Institute.
-Ch.
-J.

 Loss of TGFβ Receptor Type 2 Expression Impairs Estrogen Response and Confers Tamoxifen Resistance